By Dr. Lawrence Wilson

-This should be obvious, but 99% of dentists never ask what you eat, how you live, if your take supplements, and so on.
-Biological dentists should be deeply concerned about the intimate connection between dental health and nutrition.
-The author is continually amazed that dentists, of all the medical specialties, are not more concerned with our diets.
+This should be obvious, but 99% of dentists never ask what you eat, or if your take nutritional supplements.
+Dentists should be deeply concerned about the intimate connection between dental health and nutrition.
+The author is amazed that dentists, of all the medical specialties, are not more concerned with our diets.

 Proper nutrition can not only prevent tooth decay.
 It is critical for the bone structure to develop properly, for gum health, for a healthy bite, and for every aspect of dentistry.